 Genius and Gaiety In Fiction, Philosophical Fiction, Satirical G Gaiety is a quality of ordinary men.
 Genius always presupposes some disorder in the machine.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now Denis Diderot Jacques the Fatalist and his Master FacebookXPinterestEmailLinkedInWhatsApp

-Power vs. Patience In Fiction, Philosophical Fiction, Satirical P In any contest between power and patience, bet on patience.
+Skepticism’s Value In Fiction, Philosophical Fiction, Satirical S Skepticism is the first step towards truth.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

 The Illusion of Luck In Fiction, Philosophical Fiction, Satirical T Luck is a word void of sense; nothing can exist without a cause.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-Mastery of Actions In Fiction, Philosophical Fiction, Satirical M One can be the master of what one does, but never of what one feels.
+Destiny’s Irony In Fiction, Philosophical Fiction, Satirical D Our destiny is frequently met in the very paths we take to avoid it.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now